mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/utilities/utilities_library.rst

     fclose(plogfile);
   }

-Note that in this code, the logging of :mcrl2:`my_algorithm` is done to the file logger_test_file.txt, whereas the other log messages are printed to stderr.
+Note that in this code, the logging of `my_algorithm` is done to the file logger_test_file.txt, whereas the other log messages are printed to stderr.

 After execution, stderr looks as follows::